codepks/LearningCPP/README.md

 ## Bit Masking
 - Bitwise operators don’t know how to work with bit positions.
 Instead they work with bit masks.
 - A bit mask is a predefined set of bits that is used to select which specific bits will be modified by subsequent operations.
+- A best practice is to **give your bit masks useful names** as a way to document the meaning of your bit flags

 ### In C++ 14
 ```